Wednesday, December 10, 2014

 edited/transcribed from La Tasse Cafe

-It's a thick sweet strong liqueur that people in south Louisiana make around the holidays.
-You shake the wild cherry trees (merisiers) so that the ti-nincy berries, called merises or choke cherries, fall onto a sheet.
+« Cherry Bounce is a thick sweet strong liqueur that people in south Louisiana make around the holidays.
+You shake the wild cherry trees (merisiers) so that the berries, called merises or choke cherries, fall onto a sheet.
 You know they are ripe when they get very red, almost black on the tree.
 You collect them and make a cherry syrup that is mixed with alcohol to make Cherry Bounce.
 People say that the birds like to get a hold of the berries before people harvest them and that they make the birds act coo-coo, fly into widows, hallucinate and things, because the prussic acid in them is very toxic.
-The robins and the ciriers start wobbling and get "on high" comme dit bougre....or low, because they end up on the ground...
+The robins and the ciriers start wobbling and get "on high" comme dit bougre....or low, because they end up on the ground... »

 The Mercedes Vidrine cookbook features a Cherry Bounce recipe similar to this one: